chibinwang/the-insight-circle-blog/VERCEL_DEPLOYMENT_GUIDE.md

   - 100GB bandwidth per month
   - Preview deployments for every commit

-- Your Gmail account can send up to 500 emails per day with App Passwords
-- If you need to send more emails, consider upgrading to a professional email service
+- Gmail sending has daily quotas; for higher volume, consider a dedicated email service

 - For production use, consider:
   - Setting up a custom domain